 Vegan English Pancakes are really easy to make.
 Here's how:

-- Mix everything together to make a thinnish batter then leave it to rest for at least 10 minutes, although longer is fine
+- Mix all of the ingredients together to make a thinnish batter then leave it to rest for at least 10 minutes.

-- Heat a large fry pan/ crepe pan over a medium/high heat and once it's really hot add some oil
+- Heat a large non-stick frying pan/ crepe pan over medium high heat and once it's really hot add some oil and brush it around the pan.

-- Quickly pour in enough batter to cover the whole base of the pan and swirl it around to coat evenly
+- Wait for it to glisten, then quickly pour in enough batter to cover the whole base of the pan and swirl it around to coat evenly.

-- Leave for a minute or or so then turn it over and cook on the other side
+- Leave for a minute or or so then turn/flip the pancake over to cook on the other side.

 If you don't want to be quite so traditional there are all sorts of different ways to serve Vegan English Pancakes.
 My son's favourite way to eat them is with vegan chocolate syrup, berry compote, roasted strawberries or jam spread all over them then rolled up.
 You could do the same with homemade vegan lemon curd.

 You could also fill them with fresh fruit, fruit compote, chocolate spread, banana and chocolate, coconut cream or drizzle them with maple syrup.
 You can even omit the vanilla from my recipe and use savoury fillings.
-I've even been known to make a lasagne type dish with them instead of pasta sheets.
+I've made a lasagne type dish with them instead of pasta sheets.
 Use your imagination and have fun!

 Recipe